MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 Responding to the increasing threat of ransomware requires a combination of modern enterprise configuration, up-to-date security products, and the vigilance of trained security staff to detect and respond to the threats before data is lost.

-The Microsoft Detection and Response Team (DART) responds to security compromises to help customers become cyber-resilient.
+The [Microsoft Detection and Response Team (DART)](https://www.microsoft.com/security/blog/microsoft-detection-and-response-team-dart-blog-series/) responds to security compromises to help customers become cyber-resilient.
 DART provides onsite reactive incident response and remote proactive investigations.
 DART leverages Microsoft’s strategic partnerships with security organizations around the world and internal Microsoft product groups to provide the most complete and thorough investigation possible.

-This article describes:
+This article describes how DART handles ransomware attacks for Microsoft customers so that you can consider applying elements of their approach and best practices for your own security operations playbook.

+See these sections for the details:

 - [How DART uses Microsoft security services](#how-dart-uses-microsoft-security-services)
 - [The DART approach to conducting ransomware incident investigations](#the-dart-approach-to-conducting-ransomware-incident-investigations)